Worried about whether CBD can effect your sperm count?

-There have been a number of different studies conducted throughout the years focusing on the effects that smoking cannabis has on sperm count and overall sperm health.
+There have been a number of different studies conducted throughout the years focusing on the effects of smoking cannabis on sperm count and overall sperm health.
 A study conducted at the University of Copenhagen is a perfect example of these tests and their results.

 But is it the same for those who take CBD and other cannabinoids?

-When it comes to the effect CBD and other cannabinoids has on sperm count, there has not been enough research done, and as of now, many of the tests done have come back inconclusive.
+Many of the tests that have been done have come back inconclusive.
 But, we do know a couple things.

-According to a study done in 2003 at Buffalo University, USA, things such as sperm’s swimming ability can be affected by cannabinoids.
+According to a study done in 2003 at Buffalo University, USA, cannabinoids can affect factors such as a sperm’s swimming ability.
 But as of now, we still don’t know exactly what happens to sperm when it processes cannabinoids such as CBD.

 Is Vaping CBD Safe?
 Suggested Read: How Safe Is Vaping CBD?

-Also, a study conducted by Dr Hans Hatt (Ruhr University, Bochum, Germany) that sperm cells are part of the Endocannabinoid System (ECS) in our bodies, and that when sperm processes cannabinoids (through their own internal ECS) the spermatozoa is activated, playing a large role in fertilization.
+A separate study, conducted by Dr Hans Hatt (Ruhr University, Bochum, Germany) found that sperm cells are part of the Endocannabinoid System (ECS) in our bodies.
+When sperm processes cannabinoids (through their own internal ECS) the spermatozoa is activated, playing a large role in fertilization.

-But when one takes CBD on its own or in an oil, where the content is high, what they are receiving is a higher concentration of cannabinoids, and not other substances released by cannabis plants when burned.
+However, when one takes CBD on its own or in an oil, a higher concentration of cannabinoids is received.
+Additionally, compared with smoking cannabis, the user doesn’t ingest the other substances released by cannabis plants when burned.

-As mentioned above, there is not enough conclusive evidence concrete enough to fully determine whether or not CBD has a direct effect on sperm count, but we there are a few research results which point to the possibility of CBD being safe in this aspect.
+As previously mentioned, there is not enough conclusive evidence to fully determine whether or not CBD has a direct effect on sperm count.
+However, there seems to be some research which could point to the possibility of CBD being safe in this respect.

-Smoking cannabis, on the other hand, may have a direct effect on your sperm count, and it is most favourable to those who want to be healthy to stop its use.
+On the other hand, smoking cannabis may have a direct effect on your sperm count.
+It is advisable that those who want to be healthy to stop its use.